Miss Illinois

 The Miss Illinois is a pageant program affiliated with Miss America, which is competition for women models representing the state of Illinois.

 The first "Miss Illinois" sent to the national pageant was Lois Delander who subsequently won the Miss America title.
 Including Delander, five Miss Illinois representatives have won the Miss America title.

-Breana Bagley was crowned Miss Illinois 2024 on June 15, 2024, at the Marion Cultural Arts & Civic Center in Marion.
-She will represent Illinois and compete for the title of Miss America 2025.
+Violinist Kate Dimmett of Zionsville, IN was crowned Miss Illinois on June 13, 2026, at the Marion Cultural Arts and Civic Center in Marion, Illinois.
+She competed for the title of Miss America 2027 on September 6, 2026 in West Palm Beach, Florida and placed 2nd runner-up.